Snake4life/nzbget-scripts/README.md

 ReTransfer.sh: Send your downloaded files to another Machine via rsync.

-NZBCategory.py: Get the Categoryname from the nzb-file.
+NZBCatPass.sh: Get the Categoryname and Password from the nzb-file.